stdlib-js/stdlib/tools/remark/plugins/remark-img-equations-src-urls/README.md

 -   The current working directory of the calling process **must** be part of a git repository.

+-   The function assumes that image equations are Scalable Vector Graphics (SVG).

--   When resolving an SVG equation filepath, the implementation **assumes** that the HTML equation `label` attribute corresponds to the SVG equation filename.
+-   When resolving an equation image filepath, the implementation **assumes** that the equation comment `label` attribute corresponds to the equation image filename.

     ```html
     <!-- <equation class="equation" label="eq:absolute_value" align="center" raw="|x| = \begin{cases} x & \textrm{if}\ x \geq 0 \\ -x & \textrm{if}\ x < 0\end{cases}" alt="Absolute value"> -->